 As soon as possible, you should begin repairing structural cracks because they are already compromising the structural integrity of your building and will continue to deteriorate over time.
 The longer you wait, the more money you’ll have to spend on repairing the damage.
 A horizontal fracture in a basement wall, for example, might cause bowing.

-How much does it cost to fix foundation cracks?
+How much does it cost to repair foundation cracks?

 Does insurance cover foundation cracks?

-It is unlikely that your insurer would cover the expenses of fixing foundation cracks unless you have signed up for earthquake and/or flood insurance coverage on your insurance policy.
+It is unlikely that your insurer would cover the expenses of repairing foundation cracks unless you have signed up for earthquake and/or odd insurance coverage on your insurance policy.
 Check your insurance policy to find out what is and isn’t covered.